-&lt;sup>11 For detailed explanation see annex.
+13 For detailed explanation see annex.

-Contributions of the pension fund to the statutory healthcare system account for about 0.6 % of GDP p.a. until 2037 and 0.7 % of GDP p.a. afterwards.
-That is slightly more than the difference between the relative amount of contributions and total expenditures in table 7, but since parts of pension benefits for civil servants are financed from appropriate reserve funds, contributions and expenditures are not necessarily identical, especially in the long run.
+Contributions of the pension fund to the statutory healthcare system account for about 0.6 % of GDP in 2019 and rise to 0.8 % of GDP in 2070.
+That is slightly more than the difference between the relative amount of contributions and total expenditures in table 6, but since parts of pension benefits for civil servants are financed from appropriate reserve funds, contributions and expenditures are not necessarily identical, especially in the long run.
 Nevertheless, the parallel development of contributions and expenditures results from interaction of the contribution rate and the annual pension indexation.
-Both components ensure automatically the financial sustainability of the public pension systems, as seen in the ratio of public pension expenditure and contributions to GDP in table 7.
+Both components ensure automatically the financial sustainability of the public pension systems, as seen in the ratio of public pension expenditure and contributions to GDP in table 6.